gregogalante/salvinipsum/README.md

 https://HOST/api/ipsum/text/USER_KEY/POST_LENGTH
 ```

-- **USER_KEY**: The key used to select a persion (salvini, morandi, mentana ecc.).
+- **USER_KEY**: The key used to select a person (salvini, morandi, mentana ecc.).
 You can select multiple users using a dash char between the user keys (for example "salvini-morandi").
 - **POST_LENGTH**: The number of words for the post.

 An endpoint example is: